jokeyrhyme/merge-extends.js/README.md

 # merge-extends.js

-walk the extend(s) property of object(s), returning a single merged object
+walk the extend(s) property of an object, returning a single merged object